-You can also manually cycle through the available input signals.
+You can also manually cycle through the available input sources.

 - Press SOURCE on the projector or remote control.
-A source selection bar displays. - Press ▲/▼ until your desired signal is selected and press MODE/ENTER.
-Once detected, the selected source information will display on the screen for seconds.
+A source selection bar displays. - Press ▲ /▼ until your desired signal is selected and press Mode/enter on the projector or ENTER on the remote control.

+Once detected, the selected source information will display at the corner of the screen for seconds.
 If there is multiple equipment connected to the projector, repeat steps 1-2 to search for another signal.